 In 1827 Mr. Zea, Columbian minister in England, died suddenly.
 He was in sured in various offices, and rumor said he had shot himself.
-A meeting of one of the insurance boards was held, and the directors were talking the matter over, when Dr. M--- appeared, who was the company's medical referee, as well as Mr. Zea's own physician.
+A meeting of one of the insurance boards was held, and the directors were talking the matter over, when Dr. M-- appeared, who was the company's medical referee, as well as Mr. Zea's own physician.

 "Ah! now you can tell us the true cause of Mr. Zea's death."

-"Certainly I can." said the doctor solemnly, "because I attended him."
+"Certainly I can," said the doctor solemnly, "because I attended him."

-Here he paused and was surprised to find that his merely preliminary remark was hilariously received as a solution of the whole question.
+Here he paused and was surprised to find that his merely preliminary re-mark was hilariously received as a solution of the whole question.

-YOU WANT A FARM and we have 50 miles west of llouston, at Chesterville the best tract in Texas.
+YOU WANTA FARM and we have 50 miles west of Houston, at Chesterville the best tract in Texas.
 Land high prairie and well drained, abundant rainfall, good soil, low prices and easy terms.
 Don't fail to post yourself.
 Write and receive "Fertile Farm Lands" FREE and information as to cheap excursions and FREE FARE.
-Address, Southern Texas Colonization Co., John Linderholm, Mgr., 110.
-Rialto Bldg., Chicago.
+Address Southern Trace dress, Southern Texas Colonization Co., John Linderholm, Mgr., 110., Rialto Bldg., Chicago.

-Exchanged Life for a Beer-
+Exchanged Lafe for a Boar.

-In the cometery at Barnstable Mass., is the following inscription: "Here Lyeth interred ye body of Mrs. Hope Chipman, ve wife of Elder John Chipman, aged 45 years, who changed scribed by a military correspondent of this life for a beer ye 8 of January, 1683."
+In the cometery at Barnstable.
+Mass., is the following inscription: "Here Lyeth interred ye body of Mrs. Hope Chipman, ye wife of Elder John Chipman, aged 45 years, who changed this life for a beer ye 8 of January,